aravindont/todo-backend/README.md

 # TODO App Backend

+## Tech Stack used to build the API

+- Node.js
+- Express.js
+- MongoDB

 ## How to run this project in local

 > To run the code in your system excute the below commands in the terminal